CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

     - **All users**: Search for or select individual users who created a switch configuration, then click **Done**.
     - **All filters**: Display all filters at once to apply multiple filters at once.
 Additional filter options are included here.
 Click **Done** when satisfied with your filter criteria.

-    By default, filters show *all* of that items of the given filter type until it is restricted by these settings.
+    By default, filters show *all* of the items of the given filter type until it is restricted by these settings.

 4. Click **Select switches** in the switch configuration summary.